jonhnet/sonde-search/website/frontend/notifier/index.md

 </tbody></table>

+The time in the table will use the time zone of the computer you use to sign up for notifications.
+You can also customize whether distances and altitudes are reported in metric or imperial units.

-It also attaches a map showing where the sonde was last heard by a tracking site.
+Notifications also have maps attached showing where the sonde was last heard by a receiver.
 It plots the sonde's flight path (red), a line from your configured home coordinates to the last reception (blue) and a line from the last receiver site to the sonde (green).

 {% include thumb-image.html image="notifier-example.webp" %}